caleb-hoang/EnD-500/README.md

 # E&D-500
-A Discord-based API that allows players to submit their UID and personal Elastic Goods prices to optimize Stock Distribution in the game "Arknights: Endfield."
+A Discord bot that allows players to submit their UID, AIC blueprints, and personal Elastic Goods prices to optimize Stock Distribution in the game "Arknights: Endfield."
 Currently includes funcionality for UID registration.

 ## TO RUN: